hoangdinhphi92/simple_gallery/README.md

 ## Features

-* Show a list of images(widgets) in GridView (Allow to custom the GridView properties)
+* Show a list of widgets in GridView (Allow to custom the GridView properties)
 * Allow to custom each item in GridView  using `itemBuilder`
 * By clicking to GridView item to show each detail widget in full-screen in a PageView
 * Allow to custom the detail widget using `detailDecoration`